wangyifan349/bip39-recovery-tools/README.md

 python zh/02_bip39_wrong_words_recovery_zh.py
 ```

-Input is requested interactively and is not supplied as a command-line argument.
-Mnemonic and passphrase text is visible on the terminal screen so it can be checked for typing mistakes.
+After startup, the program reads data through interactive input and does not take the mnemonic as a command-line argument.
+To make input errors easier to check, the mnemonic and passphrase are displayed on the terminal screen.

-## Protect the mnemonic
+## Be Sure to Protect the Mnemonic

-A complete mnemonic, together with its passphrase when one is used, is effectively the highest-level key to the wallet.
-Never send it to another person, paste it into a website, online form, chat service, cloud note, remote-support session, or untrusted recovery service.
-Do not livestream, screenshot, or screen-record the recovery session.
+A complete mnemonic together with the correct passphrase, if the wallet uses one, is essentially equivalent to the highest level of control over the wallet.
+Do not send a real mnemonic to anyone, and do not paste it into websites, online forms, chat software, cloud notes, remote assistance windows, or untrusted so-called “recovery services.”

+Do not take screenshots, record the screen, livestream, or allow others to see the recovery process.

-Prefer a clean, offline computer.
-Check for remote-control software, clipboard synchronization, cloud backup, keyloggers, malicious input methods, terminal logging, and virtual-machine host exposure.
-These scripts do not intentionally write the mnemonic, result, checkpoint, or log to disk, but the operating system and other software can still capture keyboard or screen data.
+Prefer a trusted, clean, offline computer.
+Check for remote-control software, clipboard synchronization, cloud backups, keyloggers, malicious input methods, terminal logs, and exposure through the virtual machine host.
+The scripts themselves do not actively write the mnemonic, recovery results, progress checkpoints, or logs to disk, but the operating system and other software may still record keyboard or screen contents.

-After recovery, consider the old mnemonic exposed because it has appeared on a general-purpose computer.
-Generate a new wallet on a trusted hardware wallet or offline device, verify it with a small transfer, and move the remaining funds promptly.
+After a successful recovery, the old mnemonic should be regarded as having been exposed on a general-purpose computer.
+It is recommended to use a trusted hardware wallet or offline device for import testing.

-## Public test vector
+## Public Test Data

-Before entering real wallet data, test the environment with the public mnemonic:
+Before formally entering real wallet information, it is recommended to first use the following public test mnemonic to check the environment:

 ```text
 abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about
 ```

-Leave the passphrase empty.
-The BIP84 address at `m/84'/0'/0'/0/0` is:
+Leave the passphrase blank.
+The public address for the BIP84 path `m/84'/0'/0'/0/0` is:

 ```text
 bc1qcr8te4kr609gcawutmrza0j4xv80jy8z306fyu
 ```

-For the order-recovery tool, move `about` to the beginning.
-Because the phrase contains eleven repeated words, only 12 unique permutations exist, making it suitable for a quick functional check rather than a speed benchmark.
+When testing order recovery, you can move `about` to the first position.
+Because this mnemonic contains 11 repeated instances of `abandon`, there are only 12 unique permutations.
+It is suitable for a quick functional check, but not as a speed benchmark for an ordinary scrambled 12-word mnemonic.

-For the wrong-word tool, replace the final `about` with a token not in the BIP39 list, such as `xxxxx`, and use the same public address.
-The script should identify position 12 and restore `about`.
+When testing incorrect-word recovery, you can replace the final `about` with `xxxxx`, which is not in the BIP39 wordlist, and continue using the same public address.
+The program should identify the 12th word and recover it as `about`.

-## Good-faith purpose and security limitations
+## Good-Faith Use and Security Boundaries

-This project is published in good faith to help legitimate wallet owners repair transcription mistakes, one- or two-word mistakes, and mnemonic ordering mistakes.
-It does not recover a wallet from a Bitcoin address alone, bypass Bitcoin cryptography, or make arbitrary unknown BIP39 secrets feasible to brute-force.
-A user must already possess nearly all of the mnemonic data, and usually a matching public address and any passphrase.
+This program is released entirely in good faith, with the hope of helping legitimate wallet owners resolve mnemonic transcription errors, one or two incorrect words, and mnemonic word-order errors.

+This program cannot recover a wallet from a Bitcoin address alone, cannot make brute-force attacks on arbitrary unknown BIP39 mnemonics feasible, and has no attack capability.
-No software can technically guarantee that it will never be misused.
-Do not use this project with mnemonic material obtained without authorization.
-The maintainers do not endorse unauthorized access, theft, or attempts to recover wallets belonging to other people.
-Users are responsible for lawful and authorized use.

 ## MIT License

-The project is released under the MIT License.
-You may use, copy, modify, merge, publish, distribute, sublicense, and sell copies, including modified versions, provided that the copyright notice and license text are retained in copies or substantial portions.
-The software is provided “as is,” without warranty.
-See [LICENSE](LICENSE) for the complete terms.
+This project is released under the MIT License.
+You may freely use, copy, modify, merge, publish, distribute, sublicense, and sell original or modified versions, but the copyright notice and license text must be retained in copies or substantial portions of the software.

+The software is provided “as is,” without any express or implied warranty.

+For the complete terms, see the [MIT License](https://opensource.org/license/mit/).

-May this project help legitimate owners recover their wallets safely.
-Take your time, verify every address, put security before speed, and after recovery move funds to a fresh wallet.
-Wishing you a smooth recovery, a secure wallet, and abundant prosperity.
+May this project help genuine wallet owners safely recover their assets.
+During recovery, please remain patient, verify each address one by one, and put security before speed; after a successful recovery, promptly transfer the assets to a brand-new wallet.
+Wishing everyone a smooth recovery, a safe wallet, and abundant wealth～